ivhak/cardiac-fibers/README.md

         Set to -1 if there is no right ventricle in the geometry, e.g. for a single ventricle geometry.
    -u <int>, --uniform-refinement <int>, current value: 0
         Perform n levels of uniform refinement on the mesh.
-   -dg, --discontinuous-galerkin, -ndg, --no-discontinuous-galerkin, current option: --no-discontinuous-galerkin
-        Calculate fibers in the DG0 space (one fiber per element) rather than H1 (one fiber per vertex).
    -gamg, --gpu-tuned-amg, -ngamg, --no-gpu-tuned-amg, current option: --no-gpu-tuned-amg
         Tune the BoomerAmg preconditioner for (hopefully) better GPU performance.
 ```